Here’s the blurb:

-If you want to self-publish a book; sell it and be taken seriously as an author – it’s worth paying for professional book design.
+If you want to self-publish a book, sell copies, and be taken seriously as an author – it’s worth paying for professional book design.
 Unless of course, you’re a graphic designer with book design experience!

 Book design includes the book’s cover and interior layout.
 (A print book will require a front and back cover design.)
-It gives the reader a first impression of your book and is therefore vitally important.
+It gives the reader a first impression of your book and is, therefore, essential.

-Working with a book designer requires you to be alert and engaged – to have a strong vision for your book; plenty of patience, meticulous attention, and excellent communication.
+Working with a book designer requires you to be alert and engaged – to have a strong vision for your book; plenty of patience, an eye for detail, and good communication.

-Though the book designer strives to deliver quality service, they cannot be relied upon for complete accuracy.
-This is something you are responsible for – down to the last full-stop.
+Though the book designer strives to deliver quality service, they can’t be relied on for absolute accuracy.
+This is something you are responsible for – down to the last full stop.

 A book designer is not an editor, publisher, printer, or distributor.
-They are the book designer and you are the publisher – the overseer, manager, director of your book.
+They are the book designer and you are the publisher; you are the overseer, manager, and director of your book.

-This is the challenge of self-publishing.
-It all comes back on you – even when you do employ the services of professionals.
-No one is going to know your book or care more about it than you do!
+This is one of the challenges of self-publishing.
+It all comes down to you, even if you employ the services of professionals.
+No one is going to care about your book like you do.

-Therefore, as fun and creative as the book design process can be, it is also another exercise in self-discipline, self-awareness, and constant checking!
-(Find out more about editing here.)
+Therefore, as fun, as the book design process can be, it’s also another exercise in constant checking!

-As the publisher, it’s essential to have a book design plan in mind and to communicate it precisely with your book designer every step of the way – so you can both achieve the outcome your book deserves.
+As the publisher, it’s essential to have a book design plan and to communicate it precisely with your book designer every step of the way so you can achieve the outcome your book deserves.

-A good book designer is one that is responsive to you, the self-publisher: open to suggestions, willing to make changes, and offers up good advice when asked, in a timely manner.
-Damonza ticked these boxes.
+A good book designer is one that is responsive to you, the self-publisher: open to suggestions, willing to make changes, and offers good advice when asked, in a timely manner.
+Damonza ticked those boxes for me.

 I submitted the When Eve Walked manuscript to Damonza about a week before COVID hit Australia – I live in Perth.
 It resulted in a great slowdown.
 I went from planning to publish on March 31, 2020, to now, September 22, 2020.